- An insulation upgrade can save on long-term energy costs, but requires a large upfront investment.

 Payback is the amount of time—typically in years—for the total cash flow from a project to reach zero.
-Cash flows include any initial and subsequent costs associated with an energy project, as well as any savings directly relating to it.
+Cash flows all the costs and savings associated with a project.
 Even if cash flows vary over time, payback is easy to understand and calculate.

-The formula for calculating payback is a follows:
+The formula for calculating payback is as follows:

 R-value is a measure of the insulation's resistance to heat flow.
 The higher the R-value, the greater the effectiveness of the insulation.
 Heating degree days are measurements of outdoor air temperature and are designed to reflect the demand for heating.
 HDD data for your location can be found on the National Climate Data Center website.